maurosampietro/UltraMapper.Csv/README.md

 # UltraMapper.Csv

 UltraMapper.Csv is a full-fledged parser for CSV, FIXEDWIDTH and other data file-formats.

+#About UltraMapper-based parsers

-The goal of this project is to show how UltraMapper can make it easy to write a performant, full-fledged parser of any kind.
+UltraMapper makes it easy to write a performant, full-fledged parser of any kind, from scratch and in little time.

 Every parser performs two basic tasks: the actual text analysis and a mapping step.

-UltraMapper and UltraMapper.Parsing allows you to completely separate the two steps, leading to clear and straightforward code.
+UltraMapper and UltraMapper.Parsing allows you to completely separate the two steps leading to clear and straightforward code.
+You are only in charge of implementing the text-analysis part

-Even though much more than just basic funcionality has already been implemented; this repository is still considered a beta:
+Even though much more than just basic funcionality has already been implemented; this repository is still considered a beta.
-UltraMapper.Csv and UltraMapper.Json and UltraMapper.CommandLine are the 3 main projects driving the need of new features of, and an easier way to integrate with UltraMapper